 Welcome to FretlessBass.com.
-This site is dedicated to fretless basses only (acoustic and uprights welcome too!).
+This site is dedicated to fretless basses (acoustic and uprights welcome too!).
 Originally designed as a user submitted gallery of fretless basses, our site now includes much more, including exclusive interviews and articles, featured songs and videos, a shopping area, and community links for those who play or simply admire fretless basses.

-FretlessBass.com was originally launched in 2000 and within the first year became a top ten search engine result for fretless basses.
-The user submitted gallery has grown from one bass to nearly five hundred!
+FretlessBass.com was launched in 2000, and within the first year became a top ten search engine result for fretless basses.
+The user submitted gallery has grown from one bass to over five hundred, and it is still growing.
 We have been very fortunate to speak with some of the greatest fretless bass players around, and hope to speak with many more in the future.

 No frets.
 No limits.